ozthe2/ozthe2.github.io/_posts/2019-07-01-AOVPN-PowerShell-Script-to-Reconnect.md

 If the device is not on the corporate LAN and AOVPN is not connected, then try to connect a predetermined number of times before giving up.

-The number of times it tries to reconnect is a configurable parameter that can also be set to ['never stop, never stopping'](https://en.wikipedia.org/wiki/Popstar:_Never_Stop_Never_Stopping) by  setting the parameter to 0.
+The number of times it tries to reconnect is a configurable parameter that can also be set to ['never stop, never stopping'](https://en.wikipedia.org/wiki/Popstar:_Never_Stop_Never_Stopping) by  setting the *-ConnectionAttempts* parameter to 0.

 ### The Script: